-Using Freshdesk, you could set up a KBase for your customers.
-You could create articles on your KBase and add information which would act as a repository for Self-Service for your end-users.
+Freshdesk helps you set up a KBase for your customers.
+You can create articles and add information which would act as a repository for self-service for your end-users.

 Please navigate to the Solutions tab > 'New Article' button.
 Use the drop-down available as part of the 'New Article' button to create a New Category or New Folder.
 This would enable you to categorise your Knowledge Base for easy access.

 When you are building a knowledge base, you would be creating articles for your clients, agents and sometimes it is for specific companies that you provide premium support for.
 In such a scenario, you would want to change the access to these articles.
 We do have a functionality where you could change the visibility of a folder and thereby the articles listed in it.

 Please navigate to Solutions and check the box next to the articles you are looking to re-group in terms of access, choose visibility where you will see four options: All users, logged in users, agents, and select companies.
 Pick your appropriate choice and categorize them according to your workflow.

 You could add images to the content of a solution article, as inline images or as downloadable attachments.